Blue Mosque Yerevan is the only Muslim Shia mosque in Yerevan. The Blue Mosque is one of the institutions that symbolize

 Modern History of Blue Mosque Yerevan

-Just like all Armenian churches, the Mosque, as well, greatly suffered and appeared in quite pitiful conditions under the pressure was put on it.
+Just like all Armenian churches, the Mosque, as well, suffered greatly and appeared in quite pitiful conditions under pressure.

-In 1931, the religious services were completely stopped and the only function the mosque performed then was that it served as the Museum of the City of Yerevan.
+In 1931, religious services were completely halted and the only function the mosque performed then was that it served as the Museum of the City of Yerevan.

-Only in 1999, the building was totally restored, renovated and started to operate as a Shia mosque again after Armenia gained independence and received significant support from the Iranian government for that purpose.
+Only in 1999, the building was totally restored, renovated and started to operate as a Shia mosque again after Armenia gained independence.
+It received significant support from the Iranian government for its purpose.

-It was done mostly considering the Iranian population residing in Armenia.
+The restoration was done due to the Iranian population residing in Armenia.

-It’s safe to say that some people think Blue Mosque Yerevan has lost its initial spirit.
+It’s safe to say that some people think the Blue Mosque Yerevan has lost its initial spirit.
 When the renovation was completed in 1999, some critics argued that it did not preserve its initial spirit and meaning.

 Nowadays, Islamic religious services are concentrated here.
 However, Armenian authorities have not blessed the consecration of this complex as a mosque yet suggesting that it should serve rather as a cultural center.